hahh710/KNN-Machine-Learning/BabakJuniors/README.md

 						1) Click on Run and a JFrame Window will be visible.
 						2) There will be a menubar on top and an empty Jlist for Training Examples and Testing Examples and a predict button.
 Click on the example menu and click on the Create Example menu option.
-						3) To Create a new Training Example by clicking on the option TrainExample and clicking on Create Training Example, a option menu will pop up to enter the name of the example such as if the example is houses, use h1, h2 or etc. Enter the name and click OK.
+						3) Create a new Training Example by clicking on the option TrainExample and clicking on Create Training Example, a option menu will pop up to enter the name of the TrainingExample such as if the example is houses, use h1, h2 or etc. Enter the name and click OK.
-						4) To Create Features for a particular Training Example, click on the option TrainExampleand click on the Add Feature.
+						4) To Create Features for a particular Training Example, click on the option TrainExample and click on the Add Feature.
 An option pane will pop up asking the user to enter the index the user needs to add the feature at, if it is the first example then enter 0, if the example is second then enter 1, if third then enter 2 and so on.
 Once OK is clicked, another option pane will pop up and ask the name of the feature that needs to be added, enter the name and click OK.
 Once OK is clicked another option pane will pop up asking the type of feature need to be entered.
 If the type is String, type 1 and click